 You might have heard of facelifts, but did you know you can also get a breast lift?
 As it turns out, not all breast challenges are fixed by making your cup size bigger.
-Sometimes, raising the position of your breast is all you need for a brand new you.
+Sometimes, raising the position of your nipple is all you need to improve shape and size.

 The causes of breast sagging are inevitable.
 Once you’ve had children, and more so as you age, gravity begins to take a toll on all your body parts, and that includes your curves.
 It’s not just wrinkles, furrowed brows, and crows’ feet.
 Your breasts, thighs, and bottom can start to sag a little too.

-Fortunately, Dr Rizk has just the right moves to get your groove back.
-He is highly skilled in mastopexy, and he can advise you on how to get the best results.
+Fortunately, Dr Rizk is highly skilled in mastopexy, and he can advise you on how to get the best results.
 In some instances, getting implants in addition to your lift can give your breasts a dramatic new profile.
 While implants can give you more volume for your breasts, mastopexy can beautify your breast contours and shift the position of your nipple, giving you a firmer, perkier, more youthful look.

 If you ask about the different types of breast lift surgery, Sydney doctors will mention three main kinds.
 The type of lift you select will also affect the kind of scar that you end up having.
 Your choice of incision will either leave you with a rounded scar, a vertical lollipop scar, or an upside down t-shaped anchor scar.
-The surgical slit depends on how loose your skin is, and Dr Rizk will help you decide what the best option is for you, so you don’t have to worry about it.
+The surgical scar depends on how loose your skin is, and Dr Rizk will help you decide what the best option is for you.

 Women who have inherently large breasts often have a bigger problem with drooping.
 Slight fluctuations in weight, the natural progression of age, as well as having kids can be harsher on women with plus sized breasts.
 Many of them are unaware that while they don’t need augmentation, their shape can change dramatically if they get a mastopexy.